 Effective risk management is primarily about eliminating internal management risk.
 This includes simple systems, effective processes and a positive mindset that helps drive consistent implementation under variable conditions.

-The key principles to effectively manage risk are:
+The key principles of effectively managing risk are:

 - recognise and believe that low risk, high margin agriculture is possible - develop a resilient business model - identify and mitigate key production and business risks.